deployd/docs/docs/server/as-a-node-module.md

   - **db.credentials.password** {String}
 - **env** {String} - the environment to run in.

-*Note*: If options.env is "development", the dashboard will not require authentication and configuration will not be cached.
-Make sure to change this to "production" or something similar when deploying.
+*Note: If options.env is "development", the dashboard will not require authentication and configuration will not be cached.
+Make sure to change this to "production" or something similar when deploying.*

 ### Caveats